Blog header graphic: What is Content Operations? article.

 Brand managers are ultimately responsible for every piece of content delivered via content ops.
 Content either creates a stronger brand connection or damages it.
 Every part of content operations can impact the customer-facing experience, and everything from creative briefs and product content quality standards is vital to consistent brand management that delivers clear ROI.

-Asset approval is a crucial step that often gets overlooked by brand managers when tight deadlines and ad-hoc processes run loose.
-But if the creative workflow doesn’t include clear operations protocol, teams risk publishing deliverables without proper approval — which could lead to everything from the use of an old logo or assets with an expired license.
-And both can cause damage.
+Asset approval is a crucial step that often gets overlooked by brand managers when tight deadlines and ad-hoc processes run amok.
+But if the creative workflow doesn’t include clear operations protocol, teams risk publishing deliverables without proper approval, which could lead to everything from using an old logo or assets with an expired license.
+Both can cause damage.

 Content strategists

-A great content strategist requires an intimate understanding of content operations regardless of their company or brand.
-When they’re outlining a vision for a new project or for a year’s worth of content, they ground it in the reality of their team’s capabilities and resources.
+A great content strategist requires an intimate understanding of content operations regardless of the company or brand.
+When content strategists outline a vision for a new project or a year’s worth of content, they ground it in the reality of their team’s capabilities and resources.
 And because they know what people, processes, and technology are needed to produce different kinds of content, they can frame their approach much more effectively.

 Creators

-People creating the content every day need an operations strategy to avoid content chaos.
+People who create content daily need an operations strategy to avoid content chaos.
 They need to know who’s producing what and when.
 Content deliverables have to be clear and understood.
 Creators spend time doing everything from gathering information in manufacturer catalogs to editing new product videos.
-Work has to be approved by editors, creative directors, and even the C-suite execs.
+Work has to be approved by editors, creative directors, and even C-suite execs.

 To content creators, the operations side of a content strategy is a way of life.
-They understand the inner workings of each part of the process, the strange quirks in technology, and who to talk to to get something done faster.
+They understand the inner workings of each part of the process, the strange quirks in technology, and who can help get something done faster.
 They need content ops because it’s how they do their job every day.

 E-commerce teams

-Teams that support a marketing strategy — and produce thousands of pieces of product content every year — require well-oiled and maintained content operations.
-Creating photos, videos, tech specs, and product descriptions for a range of variants takes multiple departments with many complex processes and technologies, and an e-commerce team brings it all together through content operations.
-Even if companies outsource content production to an external company or studio, they’ll still need to define a very clear content process to get their desired results.
+Teams that support a marketing strategy — and produce thousands of product-related content every year — require well-oiled and maintained content operations.
+Creating photos, videos, tech specs, and product descriptions for a range of variants takes multiple departments with many complex processes and technologies — an e-commerce team brings it all together through content operations.
+Even if companies outsource content production to an external company or studio, they still need to define a clear content process for desired results.

 Marketers

-Every marketing role benefits from a streamlined approach to content operations, and needs to understand how the strategy works to achieve the best possible results.
+Marketers benefit from a streamlined approach to content operations and an understanding of how the strategy works to achieve the best possible results.
 For example, if a marketer is planning the editorial calendar for the year, they need to know what resources are available, when content can be produced, and how often.
-This information will allow them to map out the year effectively.
-Marketers who take the time to establish a clear content process with their creative team save time and money while creating more effective campaigns.
+This information will allow them to map the year effectively.
+Marketers who take the time to establish a clear content process with their creative team save time and money while producing more effective campaigns.

 Benefits of content operations

 Getting content operations organized is worth the time and effort.
 Netflix saved billions by understanding their content ops.
-While most companies will never operate at their scale, even small e-commerce companies or digital agencies can find big wins through streamlined content operations.
-When implemented well, teams can get everything from higher-quality content to saving significant resources.
+With well-implemented content operations, teams can get everything from higher-quality content to significant cost-savings.

-Here are some major benefits of adopting content operations:
+Here are other notable benefits of adopting content operations:

 • Higher-quality content of all types